calaldees/teachingWorkshops/teacherEducation/_introMeet.md

 Invitation
 ==========

-Hi PGCE/SchoolDirect Computing Trainees,
+Hi PGCE/SchoolDirect Secondary Computing Trainees,

-I am Allan, I am the subject tutor for Secondary Computing at Canterbury Christ Church University.
+I am Allan, the subject tutor for Secondary Computing at Canterbury Christ Church University.
 I will be leading your subject pedagogy sessions next year.

-I would like to extend the invitation for you to join me for a short introductory session to say hello and share some information about next year's subject specific programme of study.
+I would like to extend the invitation for you to join me for a short online introductory session to say hello and share some information about next year's subject specific programme of study.
+This session is not a formal requirement of the course but should provide a some useful foundations.

 PGCE Secondary Computing - Taster Session xxxday xth August